PachukanisProgramador/Simple_Parking_Lot_Manager/README.md

 Project made in SENAC programming class.

-It's a simple parking lot software that has connection with a database made with MySQL, but without any refatoring.
+It's a simple parking lot software that has connection with a database made with MySQL, but without any refactoring.
 Be careful.

 Colaborators:
   - Gustavo Laurindo dos Santos;